Can pets eat Pomegranate?

 Description

 Pomegranate is a round red fruit with a thick rind and clusters of juicy arils, eaten fresh, juiced, or reduced into syrups.
-It is used in salads, sauces, desserts, and beverages and is known for a tart flavor and bright color.
-The edible arils provide water, fiber, and antioxidants.
+Used in salads, sauces, desserts, and beverages.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.